50 years of the Helsinki Accords: Switzerland’s role between the blocs

 In the middle of the Cold War, countries on both sides of the Iron Curtain agreed on a set of common fundamental values.
 Switzerland played a “leading role” in mediating between the blocs on human rights issues, according to a member of the Polish delegation present at the time.

-Thirty-five European states, the United States and Canada agreed on state sovereignty, inviolability of borders and human rights when they signed the Helsinki Accords in the Finnish capital on August 1, 1975.
+Thirty-five European states, the US and Canada agreed on state sovereignty, inviolability of borders and human rights when they signed the Helsinki Accords in the Finnish capital on August 1, 1975.
 They committed themselves to respecting the borders of other states and not interfering in internal affairs, resolving disputes peacefully, co-operating economically and respecting human rights.

 This was the result of the Conference on Security and Co-operation in Europe (CSCE).
 In this multilateral political forum, East and West engaged in dialogue for the first time since the beginning of the Cold War.